 Avoid pitfalls that could result in delays or keep you from receiving maximum reimbursement for the medical services you provide.

-Today’s osteopathic physicians practice medicine in an ever-changing business landscape.
-To receive the maximum reimbursement for services you provide—especially osteopathic manipulative treatment—it’s more important than ever to ensure proper coding techniques are being used in your practice.
-The AOA offers several valuable resources aimed at facilitating physician reimbursement for osteopathic treatment.
+To receive the maximum reimbursement for services you provide, it’s more important than ever to ensure proper coding techniques are being used in your practice.
+Let the AOA help you navigate these changes with valuable resources for OMT reimbursement and other coding issues.

 If you’re an AOA member, contact us to receive personal assistance in the areas of chart auditing, sampling, medical record review and credentialing.